Catalog Integration

 • Deleted entities automatically remove themselves

-In the Content tab of your status page editor:
+The Content tab connects your status page to catalog entities:

 1. Filter by Entity Type - Choose which types to display (Applications, Services, Infrastructure)